ballerine-io/ballerine/apps/backoffice/README.md

 ## Description
-Give your operating team Ballerine’s case management so they can approve or reject users, initiate workflows for document re-upload or escalate cases to others in the company.
+Ballerine’s case management helps back-office operators to approve or reject users, initiate workflows for document re-upload or escalate cases to others in the company.

+### What can you find in this project?

 * A case management to approve, reject or classify users manually.
 * Create workflows operators can trigger from the interface.
 * Optimize manual work by customizing the layouts and information presented.
 * Use as a standalone tool or embed in your existing backoffice - Soon.

-### What can you find in this project?

 </br>